OtavianoSilva/minesweeper_python/README.md

     ...
 ~~~

-Para a funcionálidade do código é utilizado, por exemplo, a biblioteca random para aleatorizar a colocação das minas no tabuleiro do jogo:
+Para a funcionalidade do código é utilizado, por exemplo, a biblioteca random para aleatorizar a colocação das minas no tabuleiro do jogo:

 ~~~Python
     ...